JDAthanas/MSDS458-NBA-Salary-Predictions/README.md

 Experiments:

 There are a total of 6 experiments.
-Results summary table is in the PDF.
+Results summary table is in the Research Paper PDF.
 Experiment 6 (FINAL) is best performing

-Research Paper:
+Research Paper

-Final paper is Assignment 4_Athanasiadis.pdf file
+Final paper is listed as Research Paper.pdf and consists of introduction to problem, small literature review, explorative data analysis (EDA), and summary of experiment results.